-In 2025, AMD Ryzen 5 and Intel Core i5 are top choices in the mid-range CPU market.
+In 2026, AMD Ryzen 5 and Intel Core i5 are among the top choices in the mid-range CPU market.
 They both offer great performance for gaming, content creation, and everyday use.
 What you choose depends on what you need.
 All the options are pretty amazing: AMD’s Ryzen 9000 series and Intel’s new Core Ultra 200S (Arrow Lake).
 This blog compares their design, performance, and value to help you decide.

-AMD Ryzen 5 vs Intel Core i5
+AMD Ryzen 5 vs Intel Core i5 Comparisons

 Here, we compare AMD Ryzen 5 vs Intel Core i5, breaking down what differentiates them.
 This can help you make an informed choice about which to purchase.